oppia/oppia-web-developer-docs/Upgrading-python-interpreter-to-version-3.8-for-existing-oppia-directory.md

 use python 3.8.12
 ```

-2. Run this command in the same directory to complete the setup :
+2. Run this command in the same directory to complete the setup:
 ```
 $ direnv reload
 ```